-Spanish cyclist disqualified from Tour of Mentougou after Strava emoji controversy
+Spanish cyclist banned for life from China after Strava emoji controversy at Tour of Mentougou

-Spanish cyclist Mario Aparicio has been disqualified from the Tour de Mentougou in Beijing after uploading his ride on Strava that 'juxtaposed the Chinese flag with a pig emoji', sparking outrage across Chinese social platforms.
+Spanish cyclist Mario Aparicio has been disqualified from the Tour de Mentougou in Beijing and reportedly banned from entering China after uploading his ride on Strava that 'juxtaposed the Chinese flag with a pig emoji', sparking outrage across Chinese social platforms.

 The 25-year-old from Aranda de Duero shared a post showing his stage map alongside the Chinese flag and the controversial emoji, leading to his immediate removal from the competition that features 105 riders from 20 teams across a dozen countries.